KevinBatdorf/pattern-css/readme.txt

 === Pattern CSS ===
 Contributors:      kbat82
-Tags:              pattern, css, styles, stylesheet, inline styles, custom css Tested up to:      6.2
+Tags:              pattern, sync, css, styles, stylesheet, inline styles, custom css Tested up to:      6.3
 Stable tag:        0.1.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Lightening Fast, Safe, In-editor CSS Optimization and Minification Tool.
+Lightening Fast, Reusable, Safe, In-editor CSS Optimization and Minification Tool.

 == Description ==

-Add CSS styles to any page and have it load only on that page.
-Unlike with similar tools, your css will be optimized, minified, and inlined directly into the head of the page.
+Add custom CSS directly to any block, including reusable synced patterns.
+Unlike with similar tools, your css will be optimized, minified, and inlined directly into the head of the page where the block is used.

 = Features =
 - It's fast.
 Likely faster than your development build tool
 - Scopes styles to the block, removing the need to manage class naming
-- Supports reusable patterns
+- Supports reusable (synced or not-synced) patterns
 - See changes on the page as you make them
-- Auto adds vendor prefixes as needed (removes redundant ones too)
 - Combines adjacent rules (to decrease size)
 - Minifies colors and math functions to simplify according to spec
+- Coming soon: Use theme.json decorators.

 = More Info =
 - Follow [@kevinbatdorf](https://twitter.com/kevinbatdorf) on Twitter